Client ResourcesFreelancingWorking with Designers

 Conclusion

-Flexible working is all about taking advantage of the flexibility and freedom that comes with a part-time job.
+Flexible working is all about taking advantage of the flexibility and freedom of a part-time job.

 While working full-time for a big company, I used flexible working hours to balance work and family life.
 While I could take a break whenever I wanted, I constantly juggled work-life balance.